American Gaming Association Projects 17% of American Adults Will Bet on March Madness

 Survey Conducted Nationwide

-Morning Consult did the online survey for AGA between Feb.
-26-27 with a sample of 2,210 adults across the country.
+Morning Consult conducted the online survey for AGA between Feb.
+26 and 27, using a sample of 2,210 adults across the country.